HyphaApp/hypha-docs/user/GettingStarted_staff.md

 <br>

 ### To Be Added:
+- How to Log in (process is the same for Staff, Reviewers, & Applicants, but dashboard looks different depending on Role)
  - Links to documentation for "Forms," "Funds," "Rounds," & "Pages"
  - Link to section for "Roles"